-An interpretation of inducing the mask $\rmM_p$ onto our computational graph is that we constrain the inductive bias of the attention mechanism by adding the inductive bias of \textit{whether a pair of source-target positions correlate}, which we learn from the dataset by inspecting the outputs of a pre-trained model.
-Observing whether a pair of positions correlate from the dataset at hand would allow us to infer a positional inductive bias from the dataset itself that we can incorporate during training.
+An interpretation of inducing the mask $\rmM_p$ onto our computational graph is that we constrain the inductive bias of the attention mechanism by adding the inductive bias of \textit{whether a pair of source--target positions correlate}, which we learn from the training dataset by inspecting the outputs of a pre-trained model.
+Observing whether a pair of positions correlate in the training dataset would allow us to infer a positional inductive bias from the dataset itself that we can incorporate during training.
 Therefore, we propose the following algorithm.